Are you on the hunt for Instagram growth hacks? Let’s talk about some of my tried and true methods.

 If there’s one social media platform I know better than any other, it’s definitely Instagram.
 I try to use other platforms, of course, but my heart always comes back to those tiny squares of visual delight.

 And you would be absolutely correct in that observation, but what I can tell you is I grew my following to over 1K followers in less than 28 days, and I continue to grow daily.

-So with that being said, I want to help people fall back in love with the platform, and I’m going to do that by sharing the six biggest mistakes I see people make when trying to grow their account.
-If you’re doing any of the things listed below, hopefully changing something will help you fall back in love with my beloved Instagram.
+So with that being said, I want to help people fall back in love with the platform, and I’m going to do that by sharing the six biggest mistakes I see people make when trying to grow their Instagram account.
+If you’re doing any of the things listed below, hopefully changing something will help you fall back in love with Instagram.

-This post contains some affiliate links, but don’t worry, I only recommend things I truly believe in.
+This post contains affiliate links, but don’t worry, I only recommend things I truly believe in.
 Thank you for supporting Hustle and Hearts.
 You rock 😉

 Mistake #1: Going on Instagram follow sprees

 This is probably the biggest and the most common mistake I see occur.
 I’ll look at a profile and see that the account has 500 followers.
 Ok, nothing wrong with that, but then I’ll look over and see they’re following 5000 accounts.
 Five thousand?!

 Please don’t do this.
 Please.